slightknack/slightknack.dev/content/passerine/traits-as.md

 date = 2022-02-28

 [extra]
-artbit = "5_dog.png"
+artbit = "3_wire.png"
 +++

-The joy of writing a new programming language is coming up with random ideas that seem consistent, and seeing if they stick.
-I'm pretty good at coming up with random ideas, but I'm not so good at finding ones that stick.
-I've been thinking a lot about how to rectify open/closed enumerations, traits, and type constructors.
+The joy of writing a [new programming language](https://passerine.io) is coming up with novel ideas and seeing if they stick.

-The challenge stems from determining how to deal with different types or objects that share common structure or behavior.
+The challenge I'm attempting to solve stems from dealing with different types of objects that share common structure or behavior.
+For this reason I've been thinking a lot about how to rectify open/closed enumerations, traits, and type constructors.

 Traditional object-oriented languages deal with this through the use of inheritance.
 For example since both a `Wizard` and a `Person` have a `name`, they may both inherit from a single `Named` class.
 In Java, we may write this as:

 ```java
 class Named {